RMGrena/GEOS505-FALL22/README.md

 ### Research

-Understanding water partitioning in the Mores Creek Watershed by using End-member splitting alanysis of isotope fractions.
+Understanding water partitioning in the Mores Creek Watershed by using End-member Splitting Alanysis of isotope fractions.
 This method calculates the fate of water(winter/summer streamflow) by the fraction of the source (rainfall and snowfall).
-An apapted code of a Cululative Denisty Function matching will be used in the R programming language.
+An adapted code of a Cumulative Denisty Function matching will be used in the R programming language.
 The code will require an input, data collection, and the output, stream gague discharges.
+I will also need to conduct statistical error analysis for my results.

 ### Goals
-1. Statisticl Analysis of Data Collection - STD Error, variablity, distribution
+1. Statistical Analysis of Data Collection - STD Error, variablity, distribution
 2. Plotting/Charting Maps of watersheds using interpolation and submapping
 3. Learn basics of R coding